 Amber tinted glasses are also available and may be of use if you wish to watch TV in the early evening.

-Don’t rely on amber glasses for TV viewing, it is not the best way to unwind and relax before bed.
+Don’t rely on amber glasses for TV viewing as it is not the best way to unwind and relax before bed.

 Humans are creatures of habit and our biological systems revolve around set habits.